openfootball/mexico/README.md

 ## Build Your Own `football.db` Copy

-Use the `sportdb` command line tool to build your own `football.db` copy from the plain text fixtures.
-[More »](https://github.com/openfootball/datafile)
+Use the `sportdb` command line tool to build your own `football.db` copy from the datasets in plain text.
+[More »](https://github.com/openfootball/quick-starter)

 ## Questions?
 Comments?